“Work spouse” relationships usually start innocently. Two coworkers go out to lunch together or help and share inside jokes with each other.

 8. You feel like it’s not “real cheating.”

 You feel this way because you would never physically cheat on your partner.
-Yet, the fact that you’re closer to him emotionally, still remains an issue.
+Yet, the fact that you’re closer to them emotionally still remains an issue.